According to recent figures, an increasing number of people are looking to downsize.

 Most people will use high street estate agents to sell their current property and find their next one.
 This is the best way to achieve the highest price for the property you’re selling, but may not be the most convenient option.
 Trying to coordinate an open market sale and purchase, where most buyers and sellers are part of a property chain, can be time-consuming and unpredictable.

+If you like the sound of property part exchange, but don’t want to buy a new build or retirement property, you could consider using a professional home buying company.
+Like the part exchange services offered by new build developers, a genuine professional home buying company will purchase your current property directly with their own cash funds.
+This means the sale can be tied up on a date of your choice.
+The sale can be completed very quickly, which is very useful if you’ve found the property you want to move to but are struggling to sell your existing house.
 You will need to be willing to accept less than market value for your property, but in exchange you get a hassle-free, guaranteed sale on a date of your choice.
 To discover how much you could receive by selling your property directly to a cash home buying company, either call our friendly team on 0800 086 3366 or complete our online form to get a free, no obligation cash offer today.

 If you’re in a hurry to downsize, perhaps due to health issues or financial concerns, a property part exchange service or professional home buyer are likely to be your quickest option.
 They also offer a guaranteed purchase, so you won’t need to worry about your buyer pulling out of the sale.